 MacGyver is a hands-on type of guy.
 Those of you who have met him can back me on this.
 Everything he does involves his hands.
-About six weeks ago, he had shoulder surgery that effectively put one of his arms (and thus, his hand) out of commission.
+About six weeks ago (two years ago, now), he had shoulder surgery that effectively put one of his arms (and thus, his hand) out of commission.
 It's been a long six weeks for him - he's not used to not being able to use his hands.
 And for our family too.
 Our kids don't understand why Daddy can't wrestle with them or swing them up in the air or ride bikes with them.

 I've done this in the past but I'm going to do it again.

 I want you all to do me a favor this week.
 I want you to think about your hands.
 I would love for all of you to make a list of all of the things you do with your hands this weekend (keep in mind my mother-in-law reads this blog so let's keep it to a PG-13 rating...).